samkitwork2233-sys/Postura_Round2/round-2/demo/screenshots/README.md

 User proceeds
 ```

-This demonstrates a complete readiness-to-action workflow.
+---

-## Prototype Threshold
+# Prototype Threshold

 The current Postura prototype uses a **15° posture-angle threshold** for the readiness check.

-This threshold is an application-level prototype parameter used to demonstrate the Round 2 workflow.
+This is an application-level prototype parameter used to demonstrate the Round 2 workflow.

 It is **not presented as a clinically validated medical threshold**.

+---

-## Evidence Requirements
+# Evidence Requirements

 The screenshots should: